Procurement Lifecycle

 Process Summary Diagram

-Supplier/Payee: The person or entity providing goods, performing services, or being paid (non-payroll).
+Supplier/Payee: The person or entity providing goods, performing services, or being paid.

 Requesting Department: The Georgetown entity requiring goods or services, or requesting a non-payroll payment to be made.